 If you’ve already added products to your store, you should add the following URLs as well:

 The asterisk on the end of the URL is a wildcard that will include any URL starting with that pattern.

 SeedProd will hide the WooCommerce shop pages you added when you publish your maintenance page.

 So, let’s go ahead and publish your WooCommerce maintenance mode page.

 Step 4.
 Publish Your WooCommerce Maintenance Mode Page

-To make your WooCommerce maintenance mode page live, click on the dropdown arrow next to the Save button and then click on Publish.
+To make your WooCommerce maintenance mode page live, click on the dropdown arrow next to the Save button and click Publish.

-SeedProd will notify you that your maintenance page has been published.
+SeedProd will notify you that your maintenance page is live in a popup overlay.
 To see what it looks like, click the See Live Page button.

-Here’s an example of what our WooCommerce maintenance mode page looks like live on the front end of our website:
+Here’s an example of how our WooCommerce maintenance mode page looks live on the front end of our website:

 Of course, your maintenance mode page will likely look different than this, thanks to all of SeedProd’s customization options.
 But this is what your visitors will see when they land on your WooCommerce shop page.